The Ultimate Bonefishing Destination: Fanning Island

 First up, just getting there is not for the faint-hearted.
-You will fly from Hawaii or Fiji into Kiritimati (pronounced Christmas), Kiribati.
-You’re now only a one hour and 15 minute flight away from the atoll of Tabuaeran, also known as Fanning Island – the fourth largest island among the 32 making up the Republic of Kiribati.
+You will fly from Honolulu, Hawaii (HNL) or Nadi International Airport (NAN) in Fiji into Kiritimati (pronounced Christmas), Kiribati.
+You’re now only a one hour 15 minute flight away from the atoll of Tabuaeran, also known as Fanning Island – the fourth largest island among the 32 making up the Republic of Kiribati.

 With only 2,000 local residents, Fanning Island has been dubbed ‘the world’s most remote inhabited island’.
 But long term habitation is in doubt due to the atoll having a maximum elevation of only three meters (10 feet) above high tide.